aryaanlambe/Taxido/README.md

 # :taxi: :bus: :minibus:

-A Proof-of-concept "Uber-like" android app with live location updates.
+Get around with a Taxi, Bus or Combi of your liking!
+Includes Live Location updates.
 # :beetle: Bugs List:
 * Authentication works both ways and is not validated i.e. A Drivers email & password will also work for Customer.
 * Paypal Payouts dont work & so have been commented out in code.